What is GitLab?

 Another way is File ->New -> Project from Version Control

-Step 4 – A dialog box will appear to login to the GitLab.
+Step 4 – A dialog box will appear to log in to GitLab.
 Provide the username and password of GitLab.
 Select the “Log In” button.

 Step 6 – Once I have selected the Maven project, a new dialog box will appear.
-IntelliJ asks you to either Trust Project or Preview in Safe Mode.
-I Trust the project, so I have selected the Trust Project button.
+IntelliJ asks you to either Trust the Project or Preview it in Safe Mode.
+I trust the project, so I have selected the Trust Project button.

-Step 7 – IntelliJ will ask if you want to open the project in current window or New Window.
-It is always a good practice to open the project in New Window.
+Step 7 – IntelliJ will ask if you want to open the project in the current window or New Window.
+It is always a good practice to open the project in a New Window.